Connecting Denver to the World

 The RTD rail system is divided into four fare zones: A, B, C, and Airport.
 Rail fares are based on how many fare zones you travel in during your 3-hour trip.
 Travel in one or two zones is a Local fare, travel in three zones is a Regional fare, and any trip originating or ending in the Airport zone is an Airport fare.

-The University of Colorado A Line has 8 stations total, including Union Station and the Denver Airport Station.
+The A Line has 8 stations total, including Union Station and the Denver Airport Station.
 Six of these stations will provide 4,329 additional parking spaces.
 Parking fees may apply.

 Making Connections at Union Station